preciofishbone/OmniaDocsG2/pages/edit-permissions/index.rst

 + **Editor**: Can create, delete and move pages and nodes, can use both Design mode and Write mode and can edit permissions here.
 + **Author**: Can create pages and can use Write mode to edit contents in some blocks.

-Single users, Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can't be used). **Note!** A user or a group must be permissions enabled to show up in the list.
+Single users, security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can't be used). **Note!** A user or a group must be permissions enabled to show up in the list.

-**Note!** Page Collection administrators and Publishing App administrators are always permitted to work with pages (Editor permissions).
+**Note!** Page collection administrators and publishing app administrators are always permitted to work with pages (Editor permissions).
 They don't need to be added here.

-5. To add an Editor or an Author, just open the list en select the user.
+5. To add an editor or an author, just open the list and select the user.

 .. image:: page-permissions-select-user-new.png